Welcome to Postmenopausal Life

 Topical or Oral

 It鈥檚 also important to use the right type of estrogen for you.
 If you鈥檙e experiencing vaginal or menopause-related urinary tract issues, a topical estrogen applied directly to the vagina could be the best choice.
-If you鈥檙e experiencing a variety of symptoms or prefer to not use a cream, you may decide to go with an oral estrogen.
+If you鈥檙e experiencing a variety of symptoms or prefer to not use a cream, you may decide to go with an estrogen pill or patch.

-Bioidentical hormones are plant derived or man-made hormones similar to the ones your body produces.
+Bioidentical hormones are plant-derived hormones similar to the ones your body produces.
 Some bioidentical hormones are the same as those used in conventional products.
-Others are not FDA approved and are available only from compounding pharmacies.
-Unregulated compounds, pellets, and unstudied ingredients are not necessarily safer and can lead to supraphysiologic hormone levels.
+Others are not FDA-approved and are available only from compounding pharmacies.
+Unregulated compounds and hormone pellets are not necessarily safer and can lead to supraphysiologic hormone levels.

 What You Can Do to Stay Healthy Postmenopause

-• Calcium and vitamin D supplements or other osteoporosis treatments: Aids in strengthening bones.
+- Calcium and vitamin D supplements or other osteoporosis treatments aid in strengthening your bones.

-• Exercise: Stimulates heart and bone health and maintains healthy weight.
+- Exercise to stimulate your heart and bone health and maintain a healthy weight.

 Postmenopausal health is about a lot more than your ovaries and uterus.
 Keep up with annual physical exams and schedule those regular preventive screenings, such as mammogram, bone density screening, Pap smear, mole checks, and colonoscopy.
 Remember your teeth and gums and your eyes, too.
 There鈥檚 never been a better time to focus on your own well-being.